-One South Alternative and one North Alternative are recommended for further study.
+One South Alternative, Alternative 4, and one North Alternative, Alternative 3, are recommended for further study.
+The evaluation process summarized in Chapter 6 indicated that Alternative 4 should be the highest priority long-range project, followed by Alternative 3.
 The following sections discuss the rationale behind these recommendations, as well as recommendations for the future consideration of Alternative 5.